placeholder image

 research overview

 • Dr. Dukic' research is focused on Bayesian statistical modeling and statistical computing, with applications to ecology, medicine, and business.
-Her research has resulted in novel methods for meta analysis, diagnostic testing accuracy assessment, survival modeling, biomarker modeling, risk and loss reserve modeling, and spread of epidemics (flu, smallpox, meningitis, and MRSA), and weather impact on infectious diseases and pests.
+Her research has resulted in novel methods for meta analysis, diagnostic testing accuracy assessment, survival modeling, biomarker modeling, risk and loss reserve modeling, spread of epidemics (flu, smallpox, meningitis, and MRSA), as well as weather impact on infectious diseases and pests.

 keywords